DazFather/parrbot/README.md

 ## Philosophy and Design

-**Framework** not library: Parr(B)ot main focus is to help you onbetter organize your code, in a way that is highly scalable and reusable.
+**Framework** not library: Parr(B)ot main focus is to help you to better organize your code in a way that is highly scalable and reusable.
 Libraries are cool but if not used carefully tends to transform your code into an extremely difficult to debug spaghetti-code monster.
 > _Framework is like the nest of your project_ 🦜